tcezard/eva-sub-cli/Getting_Started_with_eva_sub_cli.md

-# Comprehensive overview of the required inputs for eva-sub-cli Tool
+# Comprehensive overview of the required inputs for eva-sub-cli tool

 The eva-sub-cli tool requires the following inputs: